Expert-Guided Inverse Optimization for Convex Constraint Inference: Application: Standardizing Clinical Radiation Therapy Guidelines

 \subsection{Patient Data and Clinical Guidelines}

-We used retrospective clinical treatment plans for five breast cancer datasets to simulate a population of an additional 100 plans, to a total of 105 patients.
-We perturbed the radiation dose of each patient by \%20 in a uniformly random manner to create an additional 20 synthetic patients per original patient.
+We used retrospective clinical treatment plans for five breast cancer datasets to \changemarker{bootstrap and} simulate a population of an additional 100 plans, to a total of 105 patients.
+We perturbed the \changemarker{structure-based} radiation dose of each patient by 20\% in a uniformly random manner to create an additional 20 synthetic patients per original patient.
 The prescribed dose for all patients, synthetic or original, is 42.4~Gy.
-Among the five original plans, four were deemed clinically acceptable, and one was rejected as unsuitable with the patient ultimately receiving an alternate mode of treatment under breath-hold \citep{wong1999use}.
+Among the five original plans, four were deemed clinically acceptable, and one was rejected (with the patient ultimately receiving an alternate mode of treatment under breath-hold \citep{wong1999use}).
 We assigned the same acceptable or rejected labels to the synthetic plans as the original plans that they are based on.

 To inform the clinical treatment planning process, the plan for each of the patients is clinically measured through eight dose metrics, including maximum and minimum doses to different regions and dose-volume values for the CTV, the cavity, the heart, and the lung.
 These eight clinical guidelines and the accepted clinical limits are outlined in Table~\ref{tab:Guideline}.
 The last column illustrates the percentage of accepted plans that met each of the clinical criteria, which confirms that there is wide variability in how rigorously the guidelines are imposed on accepted plans.
 For instance, while the Heart max dose guidelines are met by all accepted plans, the rest of the guidelines are only met by 30-60\% of the plans.
 Similarly, 50\% of all accepted patients met the clinical guideline of having at least 40.28~Gy dose to one of the cavity structures, highlighting that the clinical guidelines are not strictly followed in practice.
-We note that this dataset did not include any plans that met all the criteria but were rejected based on the current guidelines.
-On the contrary, there were no accepted plans that met all guideline criteria.
+We note that this dataset did not include any plans that met all the criteria but were rejected based on the current guidelines, \changemarker{perhaps an indication that these particular guidelines are collectively too tight}.
+Similarly, there were no accepted plans that met all guideline criteria.
 In our analyses in Section \ref{sec:results}, we use the criteria listed in Table~\ref{tab:Guideline} as clinical guidelines.

 In addition to the features used in these clinical guidelines, we consider six other features in our models that may carry implicit clinical importance in final treatment plans, bringing the total to 14 clinical features.
 A summary of these features and their values for accepted and rejected patients is provided in Figure~\ref{fig:Guideline_performance} where the error bars show the range of each metric for all patients in that category.
 As the figure illustrates, there is no clear separation between accepted and rejected plans and the underlying logic behind the acceptance/rejection decision cannot be inferred by just considering these metrics.
 Specific patient examples from this dataset were also previously shown in Figure~\ref{fig:patientexamples}.